 God had judged Ahab on the battlefield.
-A random arrow fired by an enemy soldier landed right between his protective armor plates and led to his death.
-He had set up Jehoshaphat to be killed in his place by having him be the only one in his army dressed in king’s robes for the enemy to target, but the Lord spared him.
+A “random” arrow fired by an enemy soldier was divinely guided to land right between his protective armor plates, leading to his death.
+Ahab had set up King Jehoshaphat to be killed in his stead by having him be the one dressed in king’s robes for the enemy to target, but the Lord spared him.

-After a stern warning from his own prophet, Jehoshaphat began a new mission in life – enlarge faithful Judah and heal it from the inside by focusing on establishing a holy justice for all.
+After a stern warning from his own prophet, Jehoshaphat returned home to begin a new mission in life – strengthening and healing faithful Judah by pointing the people to God and focusing on establishing a holy justice for all.

 Jehoshaphat wanted the people of Judah to focus on a few simple things that were pleasing to God.
 The first of these was to do justice to other people.
 He wanted it to begin in Judah’s court system, a system that apparently had been unfairly influenced by prejudice and financial corruption.
-This is the exactly the type of thing that the Lord was seeking from Jehoshaphat, rather than aligning with King Ahab in an unwise battle.
+This is the exactly the type of thing that the Lord was seeking from King Jehoshaphat, not aligning with evil King Ahab to fight in an unwise battle.

-Following God’s will is simple, but rarely easy.
-We are often tempted to take more than our share of just about anything, like the judges taking bribes.
-At our heart’s core, we do not have the nature of God, and are often focused on our own self-centered and fear-based interests, such as not having enough.
+Following God’s will can be simple, but is rarely easy.
+For instance, people are often tempted to take more than their fair share of just about anything, like the judges taking bribes.
+At our heart’s core, we are not born with the nature of God, and are often focused on our own self-centered and fear-based interests, such as not having enough.
 We may act on this at the expense of others.
-But when we seek the Lord and invite Jesus Christ into our hearts, the Holy Spirit takes up residence in our body, the temple of God, and begins a life-long reclamation project on the heart and soul.
+But when we seek the Lord and invite Jesus Christ into our hearts, the Holy Spirit takes up residence in our body, the temple of God, and begins a life-long reclamation project on our heart and soul.
 Concern for the welfare of others begins to take up more of our daily focus.

-But still, we fail on a regular basis.
+But we still do fail on a regular basis.
 For instance, it is quite easy for me to get angry when someone has shown me a lack of respect in some form or fashion.
 I immediately have the desire to retaliate for even the most minor of transgressions.
 This recently happened when someone blasted a loud car horn at me for my own minor infraction – I was at fault.
-But still, the anger stirred up inside me, and I forgot for a few minutes who I am in God and that I am supposed to love my brother and sister.
+But still, the anger stirred up inside me, and I forgot for a few minutes who I am in God and that I am supposed to have love and tolerance for my brother and sister.

-Once I cooled down, I felt bad for my raw emotions and unchristian thoughts.
+Once I cooled down, I felt bad for my raw emotions and unchristian thinking.
 I forgot the simple things that God actually wants from me:

 - Love Justice.
 I was completely at fault.
 I caused the problem.

 - Love Kindness.
-When this type of thing happens, get out of the way, and cool down.
-Be nice again, as quickly as possible.
-This may take some time.
+When this type of thing happens, do my best to remove myself from the situation, and cool down.
+Become nice again, as quickly as possible.
+This may take a little time.

 It was the image of the crown of thorns that got my attention at that moment.
 They pushed the thorns into His head to the point of bleeding.
 Would this not be far more painful than the hurt pride of a blasting car horn?
 Indeed it would.
-Yet Jesus did not retaliate.
+Yet, Jesus did not retaliate.
 As His follower, could I not learn to withhold my own anger or scorn for far more trivial offenses?

-I will try to remember the thorns the next time I am tempted to respond with anger.
+I now try to remember those thorns the next time I am tempted to respond with anger.
 But I am a work in progress, so God, please help me to do so!
 Divine justice, grace, and mercy all go hand in hand.

-In what areas do you struggle to have a heart like God?
-(Anger is only one of several of my shortcomings).
+Where do you struggle to have a heart like God?

 When we fail, we confess our sins to God and, if possible, make amends to anyone we have hurt.
 We seek spiritual growth through Him – it is a journey of progress, not perfection.
-We are living a blessed and good life of joy and hope in Him as we undergo a continuous spiritual reconstruction and seek to follow in His footsteps.
+We have been given a blessed and a good life of joy and hope in Him as we undergo a continuous spiritual transformation and reconstruction, seeking to follow in Jesus’ footsteps, day by day.

 Lord, thank you for giving us Your Holy Spirit in our hearts when we turn to Jesus.
-Change our hearts from the inside so that, over time, we become more and more like You in our daily lives.
-Grant us grace and charity whenever we find ourselves in situations of stress, hurt pride or an offense.
+Change us from the inside so that, over time, we become more and more like You.
+Grant us grace and charity whenever we find ourselves in situations of stress, hurt pride, or any offense against us.
 Help us to love those who oppose us by the divine nature of Your Holy Spirit living within us.
 We ask this in Jesus name, Amen.